mionova/100DaysOfCode-Challenge/README.md

 **Date**: September 7, 2021

-**Today's JavaScript Progress**: The Blackjack game is super close to being finished, but it does still need a little more work.
-This was a hell of a challenge, but I might do it again ¯\_(ツ)_/¯.
+**Today's JavaScript Progress**: The Blackjack game is close to being finished, but it does still need a little more work.
+This was a hell of a challenge!
+As tough as it was, I might actually do it again! ¯\_(ツ)_/¯

 [View Work In Progress](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-100)
 &nbsp;